glitch-in-the-herring/glitch-in-the-herring/README.md

 If you see this, that means you have stumbled upon the page of Red Herring.
 Congratulations.

 ### :telescope: What I'm working on
-* Spotify listening history statistics (Python)
-* Multiple discord bots (Python)
+* Discord bots that do everything
-* Ways to make my school burden lighter
+* Music
-* Procrastinating
+* Languages
-* Making conlangs
+* SPAAAAAAAAAAAAAAACE

 ### :books: My interests
 * Python